ChenHongshan333/cp4281-as2/README.md

 #### Objective

-Generate five textured 3D assets from original photographs that stress different single-view reconstruction capabilities: thin structures, hard surfaces, transparency, curved upholstered geometry, and repeated concave compartments.
+Generate five textured 3D assets from original photographs captured on location by the author.
+The photographs stress different single-view reconstruction capabilities: thin structures, hard surfaces, transparency, curved upholstered geometry, and repeated concave compartments.
 Each result must include a `.glb`, its background-removed conditioning image, at least two rendered viewpoints, and an individually recorded generation time.

 #### Implementation